 This is a conditional relationship.
 If I fell back into these old habits, eventually my body would weaken and fall apart again!
 My focus is to stay strong and continue improving day by day.
 I don’t want to tell you I’m perfect in maintaining my health, but that’s not my point here!
 I still have moments of weakness and temptations – however much less than before.

-I lost so much time by looking back and hesitating.
+I lost so much time along the way by second guessing and hesitating.
 But from here is where the real progress is made.
 We can shift into high gear because now the framework is laid out and we have the experience!
-My body and mind is stronger and ready for growth, discovery and the next challenge.
+Because of this, my body and mind is stronger and ready for growth, discovery and the next challenge.

 Overall I’m grateful to have gone through what I did because it gave me the motivation and confidence to live a better life.
-I hope I can help anyone who is going down this path!
+From here I know that my path is to get better and better, day by day.